Professional Statements and Societal Positions Guidelines

 - Provocation discography continues to be controversial with respect to diagnostic accuracy and its impact on surgical volume.

-- Proponents of discography claim that the rationale is well established, and discography is helpful in patients with low back pain (LBP) to acquire information about the structure and sensitivity of their lumbar discs and to make informed decisions about treatment and modifications of activity.
+- Proponents of discography claim that the rationale is well established, and discography is helpful in individuals with low back pain (LBP) to acquire information about the structure and sensitivity of their lumbar discs and to make informed decisions about treatment and modifications of activity.

 - Opponents of discography contend that escalating numbers of unnecessary fusions have been performed in the United States each year for indications of discogenic pain.